Home About & Contact

 If you love to learn about true crimes and the paranormal, ask to take a tour of room 311 during your stay.

-Another noteworthy guest of room 311 is Al Capone who stayed at the Read Hotel during his federal trail in the 1930s.
-He couldn’t escape during his stay because of the custom bars on the hotel room windows.
+Another noteworthy guest of room 311 is Al Capone who stayed at the Read Hotel during his federal trial in the 1930s.

 The room is only open for overnight stays a few times a year and many guests have NOT been able to complete a full night in the room.